MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification.md

 1. Reconcile [unified customer fields](merge-entities.md) to merge the data.
 1. [Review](review-unification.md) and create the unified profile.

+For B-to-B, after account unification, [contact unification](data-unification-contacts.md) occurs.

-After completing the data unification, you can optionally:
+After completing data unification, you can optionally:

 - [Set up relationships between entities](relationships.md) to create sophisticated segments
 - [Enrich your data](enrichment-hub.md) to get a wider range of insights about your customers